kuntoaji/sinator/README.md

 # Background

 Melodiest is [Sinatra](http://www.sinatrarb.com/) application boilerplate.
-It provides generator and contains minimum configuration to develop application with Sinatra.
+It provides generator and contains minimum configuration to develop web application with Sinatra.
-The reason why I create Melodiest is because I want to create many small web application based on sinatra with other third party ruby gems as foundation.
+The reasons behind this project because I want to create many small web application based on sinatra with other third party ruby gems as foundation.

-Originally, I wanted to name this project as Harmony or Melody, but because it was already taken I decided to name this project as Melodiest.
+# Features
+* Generate Sinatra based web application without database
+* Generate Sinatra based web application with PostgreSQL database configuration and Sequel as ORM

 ### Installation